208cai5099/208cai5099/README.md

 ###

 <p align="left">
-  ✨ Creating and squashing bugs since stumbling upon a Python course on Udemy in late 2021.<br>
+  📚 Master of Computer and Information Technology program (UPenn).<br>
-  📚 I’m a graduate of the online Master of Computer and Information Technology program at University of Pennsylvania.<br>
+  ✨ Developed an interest in coding after stumbling upon an online Python course.<br>
-  🎯 I’m currently expanding my data analytics and web development skills.
+  🎯 Excited about using technology to solve real-world problems, especially those in the public education field.
 </p>

 ###

-<h2 align="left">I code with</h2>
+<h2 align="left">Things in my toolbelt:</h2>

 ###